ervinCodes/The-Daily-Grind/README.md

 # The Daily Grind

-A site created using Bootstrap for a potential client that owns a Cafe business.
+A site created using Bootstrap and Javascript for a potential client that owns a Cafe business.

 ## Project Details